If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 It also appeared around this time that the Ⓝ and Ⓦ became almost completely R-160, with the Ⓠ having more 68's.

 So now; the second option of 382 B's announced, increasing the grand total to 1662, ending in car #9974.
-This will be divided between Kawasaki (140, again half with Siemens and half with Alstom Onix propulsion) and the Alstom (210 cars in 5-car sets, and 32 CBTC-equipped cars in 4-car sets for East New York).
+This was divided between Kawasaki (140, again half with Siemens and half with Alstom Onix propulsion) and the Alstom (210 cars in 5-car sets, and 32 CBTC-equipped cars in 4-car sets for East New York).
 This was reduced from an earlier proposal of 64 cars which would have more than replaced the 42's.
 Apparently, there is already a surplus, with probably a greater spare ratio for the 42's, hence not as many new cars will be needed to replace them.
 (If they just made it 24 more cars the car number would be brought up to 9998!)
 These were obviously be for the Ⓛ.
 Originally, they planned to make them CBTC compatible to run with the 143's; replacing the 160's borrowed by that line.
 Instead, they just converted the lowest numbered 160's (rest of 8300's).

 As the total number of the old 60ft cars before the 160's arrived and old cars began being taken out of service was 1572, it would be finally a total replacement, plus fleet expansion of almost 100.